liveslol/rainy/README.md

 # rainy
-What is the weather?
-Aesthetic, minimalistic and customizable weather fetching tool.
+What's the weather?
+Aesthetic and minimalistic weather fetching tool.